slisznia/pcos/README.md

 ## Type aliases and user-defined types

 PCOS supports user-defined types and type aliases.
-With the type keyword we can assign alternative names to existing types or create composite, user-defined types.
+With the keyword `type` we can assign alternative names to existing types or create composite (user-defined) types.

 ### Type aliases